 - Determine specifically what it will honestly take to achieve that success – the Who, What Where, When, How and Why of the path to attain your dreams.

-- Then get up every single day and work on doing what it takes to “Pay the Price” of achieving what you want in your life.
-Constantly curious, constantly thinking, constantly asking for help and advice, constantly taking massive action to make your vision into reality.
+- Then, get up every single day and work on doing what it takes to “Pay the Price” of achieving what you want in your life.
+Constantly be curious, constantly be thinking, constantly be asking for help and advice, and constantly take massive action to make your vision into reality.

 Well, at least for right now, these are my top four.
 I can think of a lot of other great ideas, but these would be at the top of my list.

-I would like to invite you to put your top four in the comments section – it would be great if a whole bunch of people contributed their most important lessons learned – it would be a very interesting list to read.
+I would like to invite you to put your top four in the comments section.
+It would be great if a whole bunch of people contributed their most important lessons learned, and it would be a very interesting list to read.